-The policy is written to ensure that the city is in compliance with OSHA and Wisconsin Statutes relating to the "Hazard Communication Standard" commonly referred to as "The Right to Know" law, thereby protecting employees who work with toxic substances, infectious agents and pesticides.
+The policy is written to ensure that the city is in compliance with OSHA-and Wisconsin Statutes relating to the "Hazard Communication Standard" commonly referred to as "The Right to Know" lawHazard Communication Standard 29 CFR 1910.1200 incorporated by reference is SPS 332.15 for Public Employee Safety and Health and Wisconsin Statutes 101.58-Employees' Right to Know., thereby protecting employees who work with toxic substances, infectious agents and pesticides.
 Violations of this policy will be subject to disciplinary action, up to and including discharge.